VivekPatil28/MBCART/README.md

 # MBCART
 ****
-  MBCART is a E-Commerce Website developed to make the .
+  MBCART is a E-Commerce Website developed for businesses that want to sell products or services online.
+It allows customers to browse and purchase items easily, and can also provide features such as product reviews, customer accounts, and shopping carts.
+It also offer a more convenient and accessible shopping experience for customers, as well as the ability for businesses to reach a wider market.

   ## Some Important Functions:-
   - The humanizeAmount Function is used to display the Account Balance of the user separated using commas to make a better understanding of Account Balance